-All incidents of bullying behaviour must be reported to the House Parent, and DHP.
-All reports, however minor, will be coordinated by the DHP and investigated by the House Parent (unless the seriousness of the incident warrants an investigation by the DHP) to ensure that a potentially serious case does not develop.
-Parents will be informed by the House Parent of such incidents.
+All incidents of bullying behaviour must be reported to the Head of Year/House Parent, and DHP.
+All reports, however minor, will be coordinated by the DHP and investigated by the Head of Year/House Parent (unless the seriousness of the incident warrants an investigation by the DHP) to ensure that a potentially serious case does not develop.
+Parents will be informed by the Head of Year/House Parent of such incidents.
 A record is maintained centrally by the Pastoral team of all such incidents.